batect/batect.dev/docs/getting-started/introduction.md

 - making use of Docker to do all of this in an isolated and low-overhead way

-- using some smart dependency management logic, parallelism and Docker's caching features to do all of this very, very quickly
+- using some smart dependency management logic, parallelism and Docker's caching features to do all of this very quickly

 - taking advantage of Docker's networking features to set up an isolated network for every command